 For more information about SisterTalk, visit http://sistertalkny.uchc.edu

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 3.4 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 3.4 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO plans, as well as coverage for prescription drugs and dental and vision care.
 EmblemHealth offers a choice of networks, including quality doctors and other health care professionals throughout the region, leading acute care hospitals across the tristate area, and physicians and hospitals across all 50 states.

 EmblemHealth is also the official sponsor of Small Steps, a citywide initiative to provide access to fitness, health and nutrition classes and other local resources to help New Yorkers take control and manage their health.
 An enhanced mobile app is available to help set and track goals, search useful tips, find local healthy resources and earn fun badges along the way.
 Download the app here, available for iOS and Android devices.